-Term Definition Administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
-Commonwealth Grants Rules and Guidelines (CGRGs) Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
-Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. completion date The expected date that the grant activity must be completed and the grant spent by. date of effect Can be the date on which a grant agreement is signed or a specified starting date.
-Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker The person who makes a decision to award a grant.
-Department The Department of Industry, Science and Resources. eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 0. eligible application An application or proposal for services or grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines. eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
+Term Definition administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+Commonwealth Grants Rules and Principles (CGRPs) Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
+Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. communities historically under- These groups may include but are not limited to: represented in STEM First Nations peoples culturally and linguistically diverse (CALD) people women and girls people living in regional and remote areas people with disability people from low socio-economic backgrounds neurodivergent people LGBTQIA+ people people who face age-based discrimination. completion date The expected date that the grant activity must be completed and the grant spent by. date of execution Can be the date on which a grant agreement is signed or a specified starting date.
+Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker The person who makes a decision to award a grant. demand-driven A method of allocating funding where all eligible requests are granted in the order they are received until the available funds are exhausted.
+This approach ensures a fair distribution of funds among early and eligible applicants. department/DISR Department of Industry, Science and Resources. eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.

+Term Definition eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines. eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
 Assessment criteria may apply in addition to eligibility criteria. eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.

-Term Definition grant For the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth; and which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities Refers to the project/tasks/services that the grantee is required to undertake. grant agreement A legally binding contract that sets out the relationship between the Commonwealth and a grantee for the grant funding, and specifies the details of the grant. grant funding or grant funds The funding made available by the Commonwealth to grantees under the program. grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+General Manager Position title for Senior Executive Service level staff within DISR. grant For the purposes of the CGRPs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money9 or other Consolidated Revenue Fund (CRF) money10 is to be paid to a grantee other than the Commonwealth; and which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities Refers to the project/tasks/services that the grantee is required to undertake. grant agreement A legally binding contract that sets out the relationship between the Commonwealth and a grantee for the grant funding, and specifies the details of the grant. grant funding or grant funds The funding made available by the Commonwealth to grantees under the program. grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 Grant opportunities may be open or targeted, and will reflect the relevant grant selection process. grant program A 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
-A grant program is a group of one or more grant opportunities under a single Portfolio Budget Statement Program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs. grantee The individual/organisation which has been selected to receive a grant. guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Industry Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Industry Innovation and Science Australia.
+A grant program is a group of one or more grant opportunities under a single entity Portfolio Budget Statement Program.